Wading Through AccuWeather's Response

 On second reading, it's hard to tell what they were really saying.
 My take on it was they were saying that the problem is users are misunderstanding what they're doing.
 But their verbage is so slippery that your interpretation may be what they wanted us to hear.

-Geolocation hyperlink missing (Score:2)
+Geolocation hyperlink missing (Score:4, Interesting)

 Seriously, go ahead and try it yourself: plug your Wi-Fi router's BSSID MAC address into this website...